caldi99/Computer-Vision-Project/README.md

 In order to detect hands on an image, you need to execute the `C++` code i.e. `./projectGroup05` with the following, possibiles parameters :

-- `-m` or `--model` : to specify the path of the model for detection, default value : ../model/model.pb
+- `-m` or `--model` : to specify the path of the model for detection
 - `-i` or `--image` : to specify the path of the image for which detecting hands, default value : `../testset/rgb/01.jpg`
-- `-a` or `--annotation` : to specify the path of the annotation for the image for which detecting hands, default value : `../testset/det/01.txt`
+- `-a` or `--annotation` : to specify the path of the annotation for the image for which detecting hands
 - `-d` or `--detect` : to activativate the detection mode
 - Optional `--opd` : to specify the output path where to store the image with the bounding boxes drawn
 - Optional `--opius` : to specify the output path where to store the ious results of the image

+Notice that, at least one of the two optional parameters, must be included into the command line execution instruction.

 Example of a command :

 `./projectGroup05 -m="path_to_model" -i="path_to_image" -a="path_to_annotations" -d --opd="path_save_detection_result" --opious="path_save_ious"`

 ## Hand Segmentation
 TODO COMPLETE

+### Segment Hands on images

+In order to segment hands on an image, you need to execute the `C++` code i.e. `./projectGroup05` with the following, possibiles parameters :
+- `-m` or `--model` : to specify the path of the model for segmentation
+- `-i` or `--image` : to specify the path of the image for which detecting hands, default value : `../testset/rgb/01.jpg`
+- `-a` or `--annotation` : to specify the path of the annotation for the image, i.e. the path to the ground truth mask
+- `-s` or `--segment` : to activativate the segmentation mode
+- Optional `--ops` : to specify the output path where to store the image with hands segmented drawn
+- Optional `--oppa` : to specify the output path where to store the pixel accuracy results of the image

+Notice that, at least one of the two optional parameters, must be included into the command line execution instruction.

+Example of a command :
+`./projectGroup05 -m="path_to_model" -i="path_to_image" -a="path_to_masks" -s --ops="path_save_segmentation_result" --oppa="path_save_pixelaccuracy"`